AndyObtiva/glimmer-dsl-web/README.md

 }
 ```

-Given that listener code is imperative, it uses a `do; end` style for Ruby blocks to separate it from declarative GUI structure code and enable quicker readability of the code.
+Given that listener code is imperative, it uses a `do; end` style for Ruby blocks to separate it from declarative HTML DSL structure code and enable quicker readability of the code.

 You can nest other HTML elements under an HTML element the same way you do so in HTML, like: